tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

 <mark>"It's because this</mark> conversation <mark>keeps happening, but it's also not,</mark>" Thew said. "<mark>There's some really good criticism of Attack on Titan, and I think it's important to criticize it, but a lot of people come at it strong and condemn it.</mark> <mark>That does as much to kill the conversation as people being like, 'shut the up about politics,' because it reinforces the argument that people are just trying to cancel this good show that you like</mark> for flimsy reasons."

-<div class="footer">Yes, really, he changed the direct quote.
+<footer>Yes, really, he changed the direct quote.
 And he changed "criticize" from the american to the UK spelling, because reasons.
-Also, I don't know what happened to the "hell" in Vice's quote. {{ tustin.signature }}</div>
+Also, I don't know what happened to the "hell" in Vice's quote. {{ tustin.signature }}</footer>
 </from>
 <james {% include timecode %}>